biosfood/honey-os/README.md

     make

+The ´dependencies´ file contains a list of AUR packages that should be installed when runnung Honey-OS.
+To install them all, user your package manager (paru in this instance) like this:

+    cat dependencies | paru -S -

 ## Directory structure

 The `rootfs` directory contains all files for the 'root file system' of the final iso.
 It contains the final honey os kernel executable file as well as necessary grub configuration files.